This page is from APP, the official source of professional practice for policing.

 ‘Out of England’ authority guidance

 Regardless of how or when a death occurred, the next of kin may wish to remove a deceased person or human remains from England and Wales for burial or cremation elsewhere.
-In these circumstances, the coroner should be asked to grant an ‘Out of England’ authority.
-The coroner will consider any request and make a judicial decision on whether the deceased person or human remains can be released, or whether they need to be retained.
+In these circumstances, HM coroner or procurator fiscal should be asked to grant an ‘Out of England’ authority.
+HM coroner or procurator fiscal will consider any request and make a judicial decision on whether the deceased person or human remains can be released, or whether they need to be retained.
 The ‘Out of England’ authority should contain the unique reference number(s) allocated to that deceased person or human remains during the victim recovery process.